 He was heavily fined by the Premier League for his misconduct and was forced to spend the rest of that season at Arsenal.
 In the next transfer window, Cole moved to Chelsea, but not before he had made matters even more controversial by revealing exclusive information in his autobiography.

-Cole’s transfer was even more heated as he ended up leaving for just £5 million and a part exchange deal with William Gallas. it is safe to say that Cole is never going to be warmly welcomed in North London.
+Cole’s transfer was even more heated as he ended up leaving for just £5 million in a part exchange deal with William Gallas.
+It’s safe to say that Cole will probably never be warmly welcomed in North London.